sparkle-project/sparkle-project.github.io/documentation/package-updates/index.md

 A package installation occurs when Sparkle finds a `*.pkg` or `*.mpkg` file in the root of the download archive (e.g, from within a `.zip`).

 **Note**: For Sparkle 2, you must also add `sparkle:installationType="package"` to your appcast item's `enclosure` for updating archived packages.

-### Interactive Archived UI Installation

-**Warning**: This type of installation is deprecated and may be removed one day.
-Please don't use it for future updates to your application.

-An interactive installation occurs when Sparkle finds a `*.sparkle_interactive.pkg` or `*.sparkle_interactive.mpkg` file in the root of the download archive.

-The package will be installed using macOS's built-in GUI installer.
-The installation will require user to manually click through the steps, so we don't recommend this type of installation.
-You must also archive your package update (e.g, in a `.zip`) to get this behavior.

-**Note**: For Sparkle 2, you must also add `sparkle:installationType="interactive-package"` to your appcast item's `enclosure` for updating interactive packages.